 You should consider the current and future interest rates that will coincide with your investment period if you are looking to delve into financial vehicles for any specified amount of time.

-Consider the scale of the savings or investment vehicle that before moving into it.
+Consider the scale of the savings or investment vehicle before moving into it.
 Scale can make the difference between a profitable investment in a failed one.

 Most investments incur fixed costs that must be overcome before a profit can be realized.
 For instance, buying one share of a $10 stock is probably not a good investment even if that stock achieves an outrageously good return of 40% over the next year.
 Because the fixed cost of placing a stock order is anywhere between five dollars and $35, you would need a much bigger (virtually impossible) rate of return to see a profit on the purchase of one stock.
 Alternatively, the purchase of 1000 shares of the same stock would yield quite a good profit, as the fixed cost of that order is still the same five dollar to $35 fee.

-Conversely, you may actually be able to achieve quite a good return on a low interest fixed savings account if your initial deposit is high enough.
+Conversely, you may actually be able to achieve quite a good return on a low-interest fixed savings account if your initial deposit is high enough.
 A 2% annual return on a $10 million investment yields enough to support most lifestyles.
 The concern here is not necessarily the percentage yield, but the total amount of money generated.
 At the same time, that 2% rate on a $1000 savings bond may not generate enough total income to be worth it to you.
 This is something that only you will know as you assess your personal goals.

 The market risk that investors incur when investing is somewhat tied to the amount of education that an investor has about a certain investment.
 There is no such thing as a "right" or "wrong" trade in the stock market without considering the entry point, the ability to leverage the initial purchase, and timing the exit.

-Understanding what these variables mean involves an education about the underlying investment and stock market strategies that apply to every security that an investor might purchase.
+Understanding what these variables mean involves education about the underlying investment and stock market strategies that apply to every security that an investor might purchase.
 The same goes for other investments such as real estate or business investments.
 Although an industry can be quite profitable, an individual investor can limit his or her success because of a lack of education about that industry.
 In this case, it would be better for that person to park money in a fixed rate savings account that incurs no punishment for a lack of knowledge about the market or any particular industry.

 Keep the above in mind when determining how to utilize your money.
 Neither saving nor investing is a catchall solution that will solve all of your problems.
 Properly managed, however, both of these vehicle types have the potential to provide stability and even wealth.

 Most importantly, do not think that you have to take on the responsibility of understanding money alone.
 Even the best investors have advisors (ask Warren Buffett).
 Make sure that you take advantage of all of the resources available to you at Seacoast Bank.
-Give us a call or an email for a consultation about any financial question that you may have.
+Give us a call or an email for a consultation about any financial questions that you may have.

 To learn more about your options, call us now or schedule an appointment with an advisor.